What is Oxycodone?

-- Symptoms similar to a cold or flu, like a runny nose, sweating, chills, fever, and congestion
+- Other withdrawal symptoms that are similar to a cold or flu, like a runny nose, sweating, chills, fever, and congestion.

-Think of flu-like symptoms, that is what the initial stage of withdrawal symptoms will feel like.
-Many users who don’t even realize they have a substance abuse problem with oxycodone tend to think they actually have the flu, not realizing how similar its symptoms are to Oxycodone withdrawal symptoms.
+Early symptoms of withdrawal will feel similar to having the flu.
+Many users who do not even realize they have a substance abuse problem with oxycodone tend to think they actually have the flu, not realizing how similar its symptoms are to Oxycodone withdrawal symptoms.